• Skip to primary navigation

 • Canned Jackfruit Tacos

-Check out my Crockpot Salsa Chicken Tacos and my Shrimp Tacos for more delicious taco recipes!
+Check out my Crockpot Salsa Chicken Tacos and my Shrimp Tacos with Cilantro Lime Sauce for more delicious taco recipes!

 Canned jackfruit tacos are a delicious and healthy alternative to traditional meat tacos.
 This recipe uses canned jackfruit, which is seasoned with garlic, paprika, chili powder, cumin, and lime juice, giving it a tangy and spicy flavor.